-If input 1 is to be routed to output 1, use the mouse and click one time on crosspoint In 1 / AN 1.
-The green 0.0 dB field pops in, another click removes it.
-To change the gain (equals the use of a different fader position, see simultaneous display of the mixer view), hold Ctrl down and drag the mouse up or down, starting from the gain field.
+- ➤ If input 1 is to be routed to output 1, use the mouse and click one time on crosspoint In 1 / AN 1 with held down Ctrl key.
+Two green 0.0 dB field pop in, another click removes them. - ➤ To change the gain (equals the use of a different fader position, see simultaneous display of the mixer view), drag the mouse up or down, starting from the gain field.
 The value within the field changes accordingly.
-The corresponding fader in the mixer view is moving simultaneously, in case the currently modified routing is visible.
+The corresponding fader in the mixer view is moving simultaneously, in case the currently modified routing is visible. - ➤ On the right side is the Control Strip from the mixer window, adapted to the Matrix.
+The button for the temporary fader group is missing as well as all View options, as they don't make sense here.
+Instead the button Mono Mode lets you decide whether all the actions performed in the Matrix are valid for two channels or just one.